ghulamrasool1/react-native-paginated-list/README.md

 # react-native-paginated-list

-A reusable paginated list component for React Native that handles infinite scrolling, API data fetching, and renders components generically in a list.
+Renders a list of any custom component with populated data, seamlessly managing pagination and infinite scrolling.
+Simply provide your API endpoint and card component, and let the component handle fetching, loading more data as you scroll, displaying items in customizable layouts, and showing a message when no results are found.

-You can pass a custom card component to render the list items, the API endpoint to fetch data from, the number of items per page, and a few other props, and this component will handle the following:
+Once you provide the API endpoint, card component (e.g., product card, notification item card, user profile card), number of items per page, and a few other props, the component will:

 - Fetching data from the specified API endpoint.
 - Managing pagination.